-Our students also benefit from our close affiliations with area teaching hospitals.
+Our students benefit from our close affiliations with area teaching hospitals.
 As a student of our program, you can attend rounds at Massachusetts General Hospital, sit in on bi-weekly case conferences, and on occasion, view surgery.
-You'll enjoy collegial working relationships with fellow classmates in which they learn and study together in a noncompetitive educational environment.
+Students enjoy collegial working relationships with fellow classmates in which they learn and study together in a noncompetitive educational environment.